kannikakabilar/Kannika-Notas/Ansible/README.md

 	arg2: val2
 ```

-Play = which task should be executed on which host using which user
+Play = a particular set of tasks that should be executed on specific set of hosts using a specific user

 Playbook = 1 or more plays - you can have multiple plays in 1 *.yaml file